aalexelis/d3_front4scala/PITCHME.md

 - Name: Andreas Alexelis
 - Nationality: Greece
 - Age: 45 :scream:
-- First computer was a [TI-994A](http://oldcomputers.net/ti994a.html)
+- First computer was a [TI-994A](http://oldcomputers.net/ti994a.html) with Basic & Assembly
-- Learned Pascal at University
+- Bored with Pascal/Fortran at University
-- Wrote in C,C++ for Master Thesis
+- Produced many segfaults in C,C++ during Master Thesis
 - Suffered enterprise Java at a big Japanese maker company
 - Had several nervous breakdowns from Javascript when free-lancing
 - Happily writing Scala/... at Stanby, Bizreach currently.